 Oasys Western Village

-The film museum, dedicated to cinematography, spanning from the beginning of the last century until present day, includes many examples of projectors and accessories and houses an extensive poster display of the movies that have been filmed in the area.
+The Museo de Cine, the film museum, which is located next to the bank building, includes many examples of projectors and accessories spanning from the beginning of the last century until present day, and houses an extensive poster display of the movies that have been filmed in the area.

-The carriage museum showcases the preserved stagecoaches and waggons that were once used in film production.
+The Museo de Carros, the carriage museum, showcases the preserved stagecoaches and waggons that were once used in film production.

-Further recreational areas of the village include the old mine works and the smithy, a cactus garden, a games area and a wild west playground.
+Further recreational areas of the village include the old mine works and the smithy, a BBQ and picnic area, and for the children, a nursery, a games area and a wild west playground.

 Oasys Safari Park & Pool

 La Senda de Naturaleza, translated, the Path of Nature, a walking trail through the impressive terrain of the Oasys Safari Park.